artgon/artgon.github.com/_posts/2014-10-06-scala-case-for-correctness.md

 [^1]: When calling Java code you may get null values but you cannot set a value to null in Scala code unless it has the _Null_ type.
 [^2]: Akka is also available for Java but it's not part of idiomatic Java, whereas it's the standard approach in Scala.
+[^3]: There are certainly some pain points as well.